A strategy in expanding and maintaining your network

 Building a network is an essential component of becoming successful in life.
 As the saying goes, it’s not what you know, it’s who you know.
 This posts provides some suggestions to create a powerful network while maintaining a secure base of contacts for your future.

-Before I get into it, lets quickly recap some insights about the way people build relationships with others.
+Before I get into the strategy, I'll quickly recap some insights about the way people build relationships with others.

 Insight 1: Tribes